The impact of spurious imaginary phonon modes on thermal properties of Metal-organic Frameworks: Results

 \subsection{Effect of Spurious Imaginary Modes on Thermal Properties}

-In this section, we illustrate the impact of a small fraction of spurious imaginary modes on the thermal properties of MOFs, focusing on two key quantities: the heat capacity and the Debye temperature.
-The specific heat capacity of MOFs is typically reported in the range of 0.6--1.4~$Jg^{-1}K^{-1}$ at room temperature \cite{hc}, consistent with the values obtained in our calculations (Table~\ref{tab:cv}).
-Within the Debye model, the Debye temperature sets the energy scale of the highest acoustic phonon frequencies in a solid and delineates the temperature below which quantum effects in lattice vibrations become significant. \cite{phonons}
+In this section, we illustrate the impact of a small fraction of spurious imaginary modes on the thermal properties of MOFs, focusing on two key quantities: the heat capacity and the contribution of low frequency phonon modes as a function of temperature.